verbb/formie/docs/guides/email-notifications/multi-site-notification-content.md

 **Best for:** Marketing teams managing copy in the CP

-## Pattern 2 — Separate notifications with conditions
+## Pattern 2 — Separate Notifications with Conditions

 Create one notification per language (or region), each with a [condition](/forms/conditions) on site or language: